m-s7/react-monorepo/README.md

 This codebase requires multiple services (keycloak, firebase, websocket server, gql and rest backend) to work properly (not included).

-This is not production code.
+This is not a production code.

 ## Installation